 Separate the rhizomes

 You may have to trim off the odd root if they aren’t detangling easily but you should be able to carefully pull the rhizomes apart from each other.
-It’s ok if you have to slice around the plant a little to separate them but just make sure that each part of the plant has a substantial amount of the root system to aid a successful ZZ Plant propagation.
+It’s ok if you have to slice around the plant a little to separate them but just make sure that each part of the plant has a substantial amount of the root system.

 Place in water or fresh potting mix